GeorgePearse/VisionChain/README.md

 * Top X style queries for Grounding Dino or Sam. e.g. state 3 oranges and retain the top 3 orange predictions.
 * QDrant positive - negative
 * Quaterion for similarity learning of the classifier in a CompositeDetector.
-* Multiple off-the-shelf-models combined (langchain style, gives the name)
+* Multiple off-the-shelf-models combined (langchain style, gives the name).
+* Simple way to train detector on the feature input of several different architectures

 Check calmcode tutorials.